plandes/cisql/README.md

 to produce different SQL.
 For the `eval` directive, this is very useful as you *debug* your directive.

-To get a list of directives, use the `help` directive.
+To purge any previous query use the `clear` directive.
+To get a list of directives, use the `help`.

 ### Variables